marwiz108/bank-tech-test/README.md

 As an account holder
 So that I can see my transaction history
-I need to be able to print an account statement
+I need to be able to print an account statement as a table
 ```

 ## Notes